-TIF - Tax Incremental Financing; a financing tool available to municipalities to encourage economic development that would not occur without public assistance
+TIF - Tax Incremental Financing; an economic development technique available for municipalities to expand its property tax base, where the development would not occur without public assistance

 TID - Tax Increment District; the contiguous geographical area within a municipality identified for development using Tax Incremental Financing.
 A TID consists of whole units of property assessed for general property tax purposes not including railroad right of ways, rivers or highways, or wetlands (sec.
 23.32, Wis.
 Stats.).